terraform-aws-modules/terraform-aws-ecs/docs/README.md

 ### Cluster

 An Amazon ECS cluster is a logical grouping of compute resources which are consumed by tasks.
 Compute resources are provided via capacity providers - users can elect to choose an EC2 capacity provider or Fargate capacity providers (spot or on-demand).
 A capacity provider strategy determines how the tasks will be distributed among capacity providers.
 A default capacity provider strategy can be defined at cluster level.
 Note you **can not** mix EC2 based capacity provider with Fargate.

 ### Service

 An Amazon ECS service is responsible for managing its associated tasks (via task definition/task set) - the lifecycle of its tasks, the manner in which they are provisioned, their deployment model, network connectivity, etc. As stated previously, Amazon ECS services support one or more task definitions/sets per service.
 However, this module assumes a service will contain only one task definition/set.
 Some Amazon ECS service concepts to note:

 - When using an external deployment controller, most of the configurations that are normally specified in the service definition are instead specified in the task set.
-(For users of this project, this is abstractted away and handled by the module).
+(For users of this project, this is abstracted away and handled by the module).
 - The service IAM role is used to manage the lifecycle of load balancer targets (register/deregister) for the service.
 If the service does not utilize a load balancer, this role is not required.

 ### Task